akemin-dayo/AppSync/redditpost.md

 # Unified AppSync dynamic library for iOS 5, 6, 7, 8, 9, 10, 11, 12, 13, and 14.

-* AppSync Unified is **NOT** for piracy.

-* AppSync Unified is for **freedom of iOS development with the official Xcode iOS SDK.**

-* Jailbreaking is **NOT** for piracy.

-* Jailbreaking is for **freedom of your iOS device.**

-AppSync Unified is a tweak that allows for the installation of unsigned, fakesigned, or ad-hoc signed IPA packages on an iOS device.
+AppSync Unified is a tweak that allows users to freely install ad-hoc signed, fakesigned, or unsigned IPA app packages on their iOS devices that iOS would otherwise consider invalid.

+Some popular use cases include:

+* Installing freely-distributed apps that are unavailable from the App Store without having to re-sign the apps in question every 7 days (if the user does not have a subscription to the Apple Developer Program)
-AppSync Unified can be used to downgrade or clone installed apps, to download fakesigned IPAs (often emulators), and also to assist in the development of iOS applications using Xcode.
+* Assisting in the development of iOS applications with Xcode

-**AppSync Unified should not be used to pirate iOS apps.
-Please support iOS app developers and do not pirate!**

-**I explain the problem with AppSync Unified and iOS piracy rather thoroughly [in this reddit post](https://www.reddit.com/r/jailbreak/comments/3oovnh/discussion_regarding_appsync_unified_ios_9_and/).
-Please give it a read.**
+* Cloning or downgrading already-installed apps

 ---